Leipzig beats Stuttgart to keep Bayern waiting for title

 BERLIN (AP) — Leipzig kept Bundesliga leader Bayern Munich waiting for its title with a 2-0 win over 10-man Stuttgart on Sunday.

-Leipzig cut the gap on Bayern to seven points with three rounds remaining and can technically still win the title if Bayern follows its surprise 2-1 loss at Mainz on Saturday with a late-season collapse.
+Leipzig cut the gap on Bayern to seven points with three rounds remaining and can mathematically still win the title if Bayern follows its surprise 2-1 loss at Mainz on Saturday with a late-season collapse.
 Bayern next hosts Borussia Mönchengladbach on May 8, when it can seal a record-extending ninth straight title.

 Leipzig’s focus was on Champions League qualification, virtually assured with Julian Nagelsmann’s team consolidating second place.
+Leipzig is nine points ahead of fifth-place Borussia Dortmund.
+The top four qualify for Europe’s premier competition.

+Nagelsmann’s side had been hoping to make amends after just one win in its last four games.
+Its last match ended in a surprise defeat to relegation candidate Cologne.

+“The game and the win were important because otherwise we would have been in an uncomfortable position,” said Leipzig midfielder Kevin Kampl, whose team next has a German Cup semifinal against struggling Werder Bremen on Friday.

-The home side’s task was made easier early on when Stuttgart’s Naouirou Ahamada was sent off for a studs-up challenge on Amadou Haidara.
+Leipzig’s task was made easier early on when Stuttgart’s Naouirou Ahamada was sent off for a studs-up challenge on Amadou Haidara.
 Referee Deniz Aytekin initially showed yellow but changed his mind after getting a prompt from the video referee to check replays.

 In a lighter moment, Ibrahima Konaté had been playing while wearing substitute Dayot Upamecano’s shorts.
 The French defender had to change on the sidelines into his No. 6.